hailanzs/comm-proj-radar/README.md

 # Homeworks
 There will be two homeworks that will help and prepare you for the project:

-- [HW1: 1D Beamforming & Matched Filter](exercise_1.ipynb): Introduction to radar image processing: beamforming, matched filter, and synthetic aperture radar in one dimension.
+- [HW 1: 1D Beamforming & Matched Filter](homework_1.ipynb): Introduction to radar image processing: beamforming, matched filter, and synthetic aperture radar in one dimension.
 You should go through the code and understand what everything is doing.
 There are also two lines of empty code which you will need to fill in.
 These are the calculations for the beamforming vector and the matched filter distance.
 This homework is **ungraded**.
 - [HW 2: 2D Algorithms](homework_2.ipynb): Extend the two algorithms to 2D.
 There are also 3 questions to answer at the end of this notebook which require you to identify the object that was imaged.
 Different students will be assigned different data for evaluation, where each set of data is imaging different objects.
 The data that you will use can be found in the link below.
 This homework is **graded**.

 # General Info